dribdat/dribdat/ABOUT.md

 _&gt; Do you have people mentoring new contributors and actively helping them to get on board of the project?_

-Oleg and other people at Opendata.ch with experience in using the platform are available via various community channels to new users of Dribdat.
+Oleg and other people at Opendata.ch with experience in using the platform are available via various community channels to new users of } dribdat {.
 We regularly mentor new users in getting started.
 There is also a hosted version of the platform which we can set up to get hackathons going quickly.

 _&gt; Does your project undertake specific efforts to make sure, that people regardless of ethnicity, gender, etc. can contribute and participate in the project?
 Does your project for example have a Code of Conduct or is it in general open and friendly to all human beings?
 Please explain the current situation._

 No. But I think that would be a terrific idea, and have recently discussed this with colleagues.
-In fact, I think a Code of Conduct should be built into Dribdat to help facilitate inclusive events.
+In fact, I think a Code of Conduct should be built into } dribdat { to help facilitate inclusive events.

 _&gt; Please describe the business case of your project. _

 There are hackathons happening all over the world every weekend.
 Each of them generates interest, activity, networking and new initiatives.
 There is still no "market leading" open source hackathon platform board.
-Several services similar to Dribdat, most notably HackDash and Sparkboard, operate in a SaaS model.
+Several services similar to } dribdat {, most notably HackDash and Sparkboard, operate in a SaaS model.
 There is also strong, recurrent interest from companies in using dashboards similar to this one for tracking internal activities above and beyond hackathon-type events.
-Several business models come to mind leveraging the experience of deploying Dribdat.
+Several business models come to mind leveraging the experience of deploying } dribdat {.
 Indeed, the original motivation for the project came out of a hackathon sponsored by Swisscom, a champion of innovation culture.

 _&gt; How relevant is your project in regard to a commercial use?_